kshannon-ucsd/cogs9/pages/extra-credit.markdown

 <h2> CAPE reviews</h2>

-CAPE reivews are a great opportunity to share with instructional staff what you thought about the course.
-I am always striving to improve and tweak the class so I read all my CAPE reviews and take hem seriously.
+CAPE reviews are a great opportunity to share with instructional staff what you thought about the course.
+I am always striving to improve and tweak the class so I read all my CAPE reviews and take them seriously.
 It gives you, the student body, a voice.
 I consider them important and thus if at least 70% of the class fills out CAPEs by the due date, I will award the whole class 5 points of extra credit.

 Access CAPE reviews with this <a href="https://cape.ucsd.edu/" target="_blank" rel="noopener">link &#x2197;</a>